otahontas/tuho/productbacklog.md

 - as a user, I want add my bookmarks as read / unread
 - as a user, I want to have bookmarks added automatically based on given URL or ISBN
 - as a user, I want to have web interface for my bookmarks
+- as a developer, I want to have my app continously delivered
+    - github should have stable and nightly branches
+    - travis shuldd run test after deploying to stable
+    - travis should deploy to heroku after succesful test run